Adversarial Dual-Student with Differentiable Spatial Warping for Semi-Supervised Semantic Segmentation: Experiments

 \textbf{Implementation Details.} The training of our method is performed with one Nvidia V100 GPU.
 For convenient comparison and proof of concept purposes, extensive experimental results are provided with DeepLab-v2 \cite{chen2017deeplab}, which are also common practice in previous works \cite{hung2018adversarial, olsson2020classmix}.
 ResNet101 \cite{He_2016_CVPR} pretrained on MS-COCO \cite{lin2014microsoft} is used as our backbone.
+Since some state-of-the-art works utilize DeepLab-v3+ as baseline (where pretrained ResNet50 serves as the backbone), we also provide our results with DeepLab-v3+ as baseline.
 For the student models, we adopt SGD optimizer with a base learning rate of $2.5\times 10^{-4}$ and the learning rate is decreased with polynomial decay of power 0.9.
 Momentum is set to 0.9 and weight decay is $5\times 10^{-4}$.
 As for the two discriminators, Adam optimizer with a base learning rate of $1\times 10^{-4}$ is used and learning rate is decreased with polynomial decay of power 0.9.
 Following \cite{hung2018adversarial}, for PASCAL VOC2012, we augment data with random scaling, cropping, and horizontal flipping.
 Scaling factors are randomly chosen between 0.5 and 1.5, cropping size is $321\times 321$.
 For Cityscapes, images are resized to $256\times 512$ without random cropping and scaling.
+For PASCAL-Context, images are random cropped to $321\times 321$.
 Following previous practices in \cite{mittal2019semi}, hyperparamters of $\lambda_{fm}$, $\lambda_{st}$ are empirically set to 0.1, 1, and $\lambda_1$, $\lambda_2$ and $\lambda_3$ equal 10, 1 and 100, respectively.
-Our models are trained for 90000 and 80000 iterations on PASCAL VOC2012 and Cityscapes, respectively.
+Our models are trained for 90000, 80000, and 80000 iterations on PASCAL VOC2012, Cityscapes, and PASCAL-Context, respectively.
 In inference phase, the student network with better performance is used.
 The input image resolutions are set to 321$\times$321 and 256$\times$512 on PASCAL VOC2012 and Cityscapes, respectively.